saldanaj97/Lego-Store-Project/README.md

 # Lego Store Project
-This app is used to manage a lego store.Employees can select the store mode option and which will require the user to login to be able to access the options for store mode such as
+This app is used to manage a lego store.

+Employees can select the store mode option and which will require the user to login to be able to access the options for store mode such as
    - Selling an item
    - Managing Orders